Disaster Relief Guide: Top Resources for Rebuilding

 The organization is well known for building new homes for those left homeless after a natural disaster, but it’s a common misconception that they only build new housing.
 If your home was only partially damaged in a natural disaster, Habitat for Humanity has services that will help with repairs and supplies for the rebuilding effort.

-Additionally, the organization is there for entire communities that are faced with the clean-up of their neighborhoods, and some of their international locations offer microloans for home improvements or new developments.
+Additionally, the organization is there for entire communities that are faced with the clean-up of their neighbourhoods, and some of their international locations offer microloans for home improvements or new developments.
 To contact the organization or apply for aid, you can check out the Habitat for Humanity application page and take a look at what requirements are needed and how to get started.

 In addition to the year-round help the Salvation Army provides to veterans, the homeless, and others in need, they are also a lifeline when it comes to emergency relief during a crisis.
-The Salvation Army provides food, shelter, medical care, and even counseling services.
+The Salvation Army provides food, shelter, medical care, and even counselling services.

 For information about where the Salvation Army will be helping, you can visit their news page.
 The organization updates its site regularly as events occur and services become available.
 Through their site, you can also contact a regional office and the disaster director for the region affected by a natural disaster.